biocuration2023/biocuration2023.github.io/workshops.md

 title: Workshops
 permalink: /workshops
 ---
-The Biocuration 2023 will be hosting {{ site.data.workshops | size }} workshops.
-While most precede
+The Biocuration 2023 will be hosting {{ site.data.workshops | size }} workshops, also at the main conference venue.
-the mainline conference agenda, the *Careers in Biocuration* workshop hosted by the ISB will be during the main agenda of the final day of the conference.
+While most precede the mainline conference agenda, the *Careers in Biocuration* workshop hosted by the ISB will be during the main agenda of the final day of the conference.
 Here's a quick look:

 <table>